Colebrooke Church Bells History

 There have been bells ringing at Colebrooke for centuries, in common with many Devon churches.
 Even a parish church as small as Colebrooke has supported, almost continuously, the numerous small expenses and occasionally large ones involved in keeping a ring of bells in working order.
 A large number of records survive which demonstrate to us the dedication with which, among all their other duties, our forbears took care of the bells which we still ring today.

-Following his father’s Reformation of the Church, Edward VI ordered a survey to be made of the goods of the Church of England.
+Following his father’s reformation of the Church, Edward VI ordered a survey to be made of the goods of the Church of England.
 Thus our first glimpse of the bellringing tradition at Colebrooke is contained in the Inventory of Church Goods, dated 1553, currently held in the Public Record Office.
 In the Hundred of Crediton – “Colebrooke iiij belles yn the towre their”.
 The date of these bells, their weight and whether they were hung for full circle ringing, sadly we do not know.
 However, the Parish Accounts from 1597 onwards are liberally sprinkled with items of expenditure for the upkeep of these four bells.
 At Midsummer 1598, for example, we read of 3s.
 4d.
 Being paid to one John Sparke for providing a bell-rope ( John Sparke was the Parish Constable ).In 1618, we find “Itm.
 Payed for neayles for the Bells wheles …vjd.”
 More interesting is the following item.
-“Payed for expenses of the Ryners ( sic. ) the 5 of November …iiijs.”
-Ringing on Guy Fawkes Night was a tradition that began, therefore, not many years after King James 1st deliverance, and continued steadily up until the last century.
-The payment for this service varied from year to year, presumably with the number or experience of the available ringers.
+“Payed for expenses of the Ryners ( sic. ) November 5th…iiijs.”
+Ringing on Guy Fawkes Night was a tradition that began, therefore, not many years after King James 1st deliverance, and continued steadily up until the last Century.
+The payment for this service varied from year to year, presumably with the number of experience of the available ringers.
 From the 4s.. recorded in 1618, it rose to 10s.
 In 1750.
 In 1761, however, the Churchwardens passed a resolution not to pay the ringers more than 7s.
 6d. in future.

 The years 1620 to 1626 saw a large amount of work done on the bells, which were, perhaps, getting difficult to handle.
-The clapper on the third of the old ring gave problems needing to be mended at a cost of 5s., then replaced (10s. ), the work being done by one Marcus Tozer.
+The clapper on the third of the old ring gave problems needing to be mended at the cost of 5s., then replaced (10s. ), the work being done by one Marcus Tozer.
 Finally, the Churchwardens took the following action: “Item, more payd to the sayd Markus in consideration that hee the sayd Mark shall att all tymes hereafter firmly mayntayne the said Clapper att his own cost during the life of the said Marckes Tozer.”
-The third needed a new wheel the same year at a cost of 6s and three years later payment was made for “mending of the piggs and the braces” of the same bell.
+The third needed a new wheel the same year at the cost of 6s, and three years later payment was made for “mending of the piggs and the braces” of the same bell.

 Several entries in the accounts during those years refer to “Mendyng of the bells collers” ( 1618 ) or “Leather to mend the bell collar .. vjd.” ( 1621 ).
-Also, in 1620, we read of a ” Bolster for the great bell and for a Hoope for the same .. vjd.”
-In 1625, a lot more work was done on the bells, including ” Mending of the pish two bell” – nothing too drastic presumably, as the work only cost 6d..
+Also, in 1620, we read of a” Bolster for the great bell and for a Hoope for the same .. vjd.”
+In 1625, a lot more work was done on the bells, including” Mending of the pish two bell” – nothing too drastic presumably, as the work only cost 6d..
 At some stage around this time, the decision was made to replace the bells and to augment the ring to five.

 The work was given to the Exeter bellfounder, Thomas Pennington.
 In the summer of 1627, the four bells were removed from the tower and transported, probably by ox cart, to Exeter.
 The actual place of casting cannot be pinpointed precisely.
 Pennington had a foundry at Paul Street in Exeter, but excavations of the site in 1980-1, before the building of the Habitat store and the subsequent development in that area revealed that before 1656 only small artefacts were manufactured there – pots, pans and the like.
 The capacity of the furnace was limited by the size of the foundry site, which in turn was determined by the proximity of the site to the city wall: the strip of land immediately within the walls had been kept clear for centuries for purposes of defence.
 In 1659, however, this was no longer deemed necessary, and Exeter archives record several leases made by businesses of these strips of land at the end of their premises.
 The excavations mentioned above-discovered bell pits dating from this period.